-"Within the prison context, a viable claim of First Amendment retaliation entails five basic elements: (1) An assertion that a state actor took some adverse action against an inmate (2) because of (3) that prisoner's protected conduct, and that such action (4) chilled the inmate's exercise of his First Amendment rights, and (5) the action did not reasonably advance a legitimate correctional Rhodes v.
+"Within the prison context, a viable claim of First Amendment retaliation entails five basic elements: (1) An assertion that a state actor took some adverse action against an inmate (2) because of (3) that prisoner's protected conduct, and that such action (4) chilled the inmate's exercise of his First Amendment rights, and (5) the action did not reasonably advance a legitimate correctional goal."
+Rhodes v.
 Robinson, 408 F.3d 559, 567-68 (9th Cir.
 2005).
 The filing of a grievance/complaint whether it be verbal or written, formal or informal is protected conduct.
 Threats to sue and/or pursue criminal charges fall within the purview of the constitutionally protected right to file grievances.
 Entler v.
 Gregoire, 872 F.3d 1031 (9th Cir.
 2017).
 "Prisoners have a First Amendment right to receive information while incarcerated," but this right must be balanced against a prison's need for effective administration and reform.
 Jones v.
 Slade, 23 F.4th 1124, 1134 (9th Cir.
 2022).
 Prison regulations that affect information or mailings available to inmates are reviewed pursuant to the four-factor deferential standard set forth in Turner v.
 Safley, 482 U.S. 78 (1987).
-Id., 23 F.4th at 1134-35 (applying Turner standard to music CDs confiscated as contraband per prison regulations). see also Prison Legal News v.
+Id., 23 F.4th at 1134-35 (applying Turner standard to music CDs confiscated as contraband per prison regulations); see also Prison Legal News v.
 Ryan, 39 F.4th 1121 (9th Cir.
 2022) (applying Turner standard to prison rule prohibiting inmates from receiving mail containing sexually explicit material).

-Within the context of First Amendment retaliatory arrest claims, plaintiffs "must generally 'plead and prove the absence of probable cause,' because the presence of probable cause generally 'speaks to the objective reasonableness of an arrest' and suggests that the

-'officer's animus' is not what caused the arrest."
+Within the context of First Amendment retaliatory arrest claims, plaintiffs "must generally 'plead and prove the absence of probable cause,' because the presence of probable cause generally 'speaks to the objective reasonableness of an arrest' and suggests that the 'officer's animus' is not what caused the arrest."
 Ballentine v.
 Tucker, 28 F.4th 54, 62 (9th Cir.
 2022) (quoting Nieves v.
 Bartlett, 139 S. Ct.
 1715, 1723-24 (2019)).
-However, the Supreme Court has "carved out a 'narrow' exception for cases where 'officers have probable cause to make arrests, but typically exercise their discretion not to do so," Ballentine, 28 F.4th at 62 (quoting Nieves, 139 S. Ct. at 1727).
-In such cases, which involve offenses like jaywalking and defacing public property with chalk, "the Nieves exception only applies 'when a plaintiff presents objective evidence that he was arrested when otherwise similarly situated individuals not engaged in the same sort of protected speech had not been."
+However, the Supreme Court has "carved out a 'narrow' exception for cases where 'officers have probable cause to make arrests, but typically exercise their discretion not to do so,'" Ballentine, 28 F.4th at 62 (quoting Nieves, 139 S. Ct. at 1727).
+In such cases, which involve offenses like jaywalking and defacing public property with chalk, "the Nieves exception only applies 'when a plaintiff presents objective evidence that he was arrested when otherwise similarly situated individuals not engaged in the same sort of protected speech had not been.""
 Id.

 If a plaintiff bringing a retaliatory arrest claim establishes that protected conduct was a substantial or motivating factor behind the plaintiff's arrest, then "the defendant can prevail only by a showing that the [arrest] would have been initiated without respect to retaliation."
 Ballentine, 28 F.4th at 63 (quoting Nieves, 139 S. Ct. at 1725, 1727)).
+If a plaintiff has established that the police lacked probable cause for an arrest, the plaintiff must show that the alleged retaliation was a substantial or motivating factor behind the arrest, and, if that showing is made, the defendant can prevail only by showing that the arrest would have been initiated without respect to retaliation.
+Hill v.
+City of Fountain Valley, 70 F.4th 507, 518-19 (9th Cir.
+2023) (relying on test set out in Mt.
+Healthy City Sch.
+Dist.
+Bd. of Educ.
+V. Doyle, 429 U.S. 274 (1977)).